Note: We’ve updated our original post on the differences between the 2017 and 2015 Pro V1 to also cover the current generation 2019 model year.

 First, I’d like to make sure that all of our loyal readers understand the Titleist pattern, release, and design of new Pro V1s.
 Since the Pro V1’s conception in 2000, Titleist has brought enhancements to the market every two years, which personally I like and respect.
 So many golf companies out there use their “Marketing” division to make us golfers “feel” like every year, technology has advanced SO much that we have to spend thousands of dollars on new equipment just to keep up.
 Well……not Titleist Pro V1 golf balls which new versions are released every two years.

 So how can you tell the difference?
 For many of you, I’d be willing to bet that you may have never even thought about it or don’t really care (that’s why I’m here for you) which is great.
 Note: These balls are great every year and you should never worry about a Titleist Pro V1 golf ball that you are playing unless you have a big cart path mark or a slice in the ball (if so we have some great specials going on right now).
 But for those of you, like me, who Iove all the nerdy details regarding your golf balls, here is the quick and easy way to identify what version you are playing….
 The Pro V1 logo on each ball.
 Really?
 Is it that easy?
 Yes, it is that easy.
 Titleist is very clever on subtle changes the logo that without reading this blog, you may have never known!
-But since you are, I have shown you the last two versions (2015-2017).
+But since you are, I have shown you the last three versions (2015, 2017 and 2019).

 Titleist Pro V1 is their most advanced, best performing golf ball ever.
 As we all know there are two types of golf balls (for most golfers) Pro V1 / X and ALL OTHER GOLF BALLS… Even if you don’t adhere to that rule you have to admit that Pro V1 is one of the best golf balls on the market.